kartset/codevidhya-assignment/README.md

 ## Project Structure
 * Assignment
  * api - Contains files related to models and routes of the REST API
-    * model -
+  * model - contains courses.js which describes the model of the course info.
+  * routes - contains courses.js which describes the endpoints for the api.
+ * scrapy - Contains files related to web scraping part

 ## To generate the results, follow these steps :